 In this work distribution substation noise measurements are obtained during circuit breaker operation, on-load operation of isolator switch, and ambient substation noise (includes interferences from other surrounding radio devices).
 Fig. 5 demonstrates the substation noise measurement setup in a local distribution substation owned by London Hydro Inc, Ontario, Canada.
-Noise is measured at four different substation locations of 27.6 kV and 13.8 kV during normal operation.
-Out of which, One of the substation is located in downtown area of the city.
-Moreover, noise is also measured during the substation events, such as circuit breaker and isolator switch operated in 250A of full load condition.
-Commercially available high resolution Agilent E4404B spectrum analyzer and AirPcap network analyzer are used for the substation noise and interference level measurements in frequency bands of IEEE 802.11 [23].
+Noise is measured at four different substation locations of 27.6 and 13.8 kV during normal operation, out of which one of the substations is located in the downtown area of the city.
+Moreover, noise is also measured during the substation events, such as circuit breaker and isolator switch operated at 250 A of full load condition.
+A commercially available high-resolution Agilent E4404B spectrum analyzer and AirPcap network analyzer are used for the substation noise and interference level measurements in frequency bands of IEEE 802.11 [23].

-It is clear from the Fig. 6 that for the band of 2.44 to 2.5 GHz noise level is very low around -110 dBm.
-While for the 2.4 to 2.44 GHz band due to other sources sending signals on the same band, noise level is higher up to -70 dBm.
-Moreover, it is observed that the peaks in noise level (dBm) do not coincide with switching operation of CB, but these are due to surrounding radio devices.
+It is clear from Fig. 6 that, for the band of 2.44-2.5 GHz, the noise level is very low around -110 dBm, while, for the 2.4-2.44-GHz band, due to other sources sending signals on the same band, the noise level is higher up to -70 dBm.
+Moreover, it is observed that the peaks in noise level (dBm) do not coincide with switching operation of the CB, but these are due to surrounding radio devices.